Metaverse Marketing 101: How Brands Enter Virtual Worlds

 2. Complicated technology

 Simply put, the metaverse is still in a place where marketers need developers and game designers to do the heavy lifting.
-While platforms are constantly working on making their social tools more accessible, there is still a requirement for technological literacy and training, making it challenging for resource-strapped marketers to consider.
+While platforms are constantly working on making their social management tools more accessible, there is still a requirement for technological literacy and training, making it challenging for resource-strapped marketers to consider.
 It is no surprise that only the biggest brands are in this space at the moment.

 3. Brand safety